Tuebel/blog/_posts/2024-10-23-why-I-built-this-website.md

 I cleaned up the deprecated fastpages template to a minimal Jekyll setup, which builds again, and found my little home in the WWW.

 It feels like my own little garden, which I can harvest; people might judge, but I decide when and what to write.
+I can keep it forever, and might even move —it's just markdown.